Data in the Asset details overlay

 The Activities tab shows recent events related to the asset, including access activity, system shutdowns, and system crashes.
 For system shutdown and reboot events, you can select the event to review the full event context.

-For the supported Event IDs, see Events supported for asset activities .
+For the supported Event IDs, see Supported asset activity events .

-The events data updates every 30 minutes at quarter past and quarter to the hour.
-On average, the data shown is about 15 minutes behind real time.
+The events data updates every 30 minutes, at 15 and 45 minutes past the hour.
+On average, the data is about 15-minutes behind real-time activity.

 Activities might not appear for an asset for these reasons: